ponmar/filedb2/README.md

 This is a project for storing, maintaining and presenting meta-data (persons, locations and tags) for files.
 A typical use case is to make a picture and video collection searchable and for running slideshows with extra information.

-FileDB provides a main application, a MAUI based app and ways for exporting data to 3rd party applications.
+FileDB provides a desktop application and ways for exporting data to 3rd party applications.

 FileDB pros: